Daniel306/stat440/TIMELINE.md

 - [ ] Dig up analytic formula for the particular marginals of NIW and (note: there's 2^(# parameters) different marginals; pick wisely which to look at)
     - [x] marginal of the inv.wish is inv.gamma
-    - [ ] implement as functions
+    - [+] implement as functions
         - [x] diagonals of iwish
         - [-] off-diagonals of iwish (Lysy: " I don't think that anyone knows the analytic marginal distribution of the off-diagonal elements.")
         - [ ] entries of X from the single NIW (this should be 't' ish??)
         - [ ] entries of Matrix-Normal thingy ((can be derived from the single NIW one))
-    - [ ] partial-apply such functions and use them as 'ground' for the marginal plots
+    - [x] partial-apply such functions and use them as 'ground' for the marginal plots

 [daniel] [nick]